rtek1000/CPlusPlus_Prototype_Generator/README.md

 - - The keyword does not need to be complete (uint: uint8_t, uint32_t)

-- - The source file name must be placed after the script name, example: prot_gen_cpp.py main.cpp
+- - The source file name must be placed after the script name:
+- - - prot_gen_cpp.py main.cpp
+- - - prot_gen_cpp.py scketch.ino

 - - Long line wrapping functions are not supported